webmanufaktur/2025-pw-base-starter/ai/rules.md

 # ProcessWire CMS/CMF Project

-Start every response with "Let's go get it!"
+Start every response with "✨ 🔥 🎉"
 Every time you choose to apply a rule(s), explicitly state the rule(s) in the output.
 You can abbreviate the rule description to a single word or phrase.